zabrodin17081990/dmitri-zabrodin-manifesto/en/author_positions/philosophy/god_algorithm.md

 - The carrier
 - Relativity of morality
 - "In the image and likeness" (fractality, as with all consciousnesses)
-- What religions say about such a being is questionable from my point of view
+- What religions say about such a being is questionable from my point of view.